 As the colon is part of the digestive system, diet and nutrition play central roles in its development.

 Low fiber diets can contribute.
-Also, according to one 2019 review, people who consume excessive amounts of the following have an increased risk:
+Also, according to one

 - saturated fats

 - red meat

 - processed meat

 Some conditions and treatments have links to an increased risk of colon cancer.